Can I learn how to sleep like a log?

 You might have noticed that exercise is good for your sleep.
 And it is.
 Among many other good things, exercise builds up a brain chemical that is called adenosine.
 This good-hearted substance not only makes us more tired, it also promotes a deeper sleep.
 Exercise is also known to release feel good hormones, or endorphins, that make us more content and happier.
 Just remember not to exercise just before you're about to go to bed.
 You’ll probably be all worked up and might have a hard time falling asleep.

-Don’t go to bed with your mobile
+Don’t go to bed with your mobile phone

 Other habits can affect our sleep negatively.
-Like coffee, alcohol, tobacco – or using your mobile or laptop in bed.
+Like coffee, alcohol, tobacco – or using your mobile phone or laptop in bed.

-The thing with mobiles and laptops is the light that they radiate.
+The thing with mobile phones and laptops is the light that they radiate.
 This blue light tricks our bodies to think it’s time to wake up which makes falling asleep harder.
 The artificial light (or any kind of light) stops the release of melatonin which is the natural hormone designed to make us tired.